 - Future development shall acknowledge, and respond to, the height of existing adjacent buildings. - Future development shall mitigate issues surrounding the perception of excessive building height. - iii.
 Future development shall acknowledge the prevailing ground-related character of buildings, and shall ensure a direct interface and positive relationship between the building and Old Main Street. - iv.
 Single detached and semi-detached dwellings, as well as fourplexes, shall have a maximum building height of 2 storeys. - v.
 Triplexes shall have a maximum building height of 3 storeys.
 However, preference is given to 2 storey buildings with basement units. - vi.
-Single detached and semi-detached dwellings, as well as triplexes and fourplexes, shall have a finished first floor height which establishes a positive interface with Old Main Street.
+Detached accessory dwelling units shall have a maximum building height of 2 storeys.

 - vii.
+Single detached and semi-detached dwellings, as well as triplexes and fourplexes, shall have a finished first floor height which establishes a positive interface with Old Main Street. - viii.
+Detached accessory dwelling units shall have footprints and gross floor areas which are less than that of the primary dwelling. - ix.
 Triplexes shall incorporate an up-down configuration only, and shall read as a large single detached dwelling.
-Side-side and front rear triplexes are not permitted. - viii.
-Fourplexes shall incorporate a combined updown and side-side configuration only, and shall read as set of semi-detached dwellings.
+Side-side and front - rear triplexes are not permitted. - Fourplexes shall incorporate a combined updown and side-side configuration only, and shall read as set of semi-detached dwellings.
 Front-back fourplexes are not permitted.